K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 		![security-credentials-menu](./images/stemcell/security-credentials-menu.png "security-credentials-menu")

-	3. When 'AWS IAM' confirm pop up appears, select 'Continue to Security Credentials' button and procceed to Security Credentials screen
+	3. When the 'AWS IAM' confirm pop-up appears, select the 'Continue to Security Credentials' button and proceed to the Security Credentials screen

 	4. Select Access Keys and click Create New Access Key to create the Access Key.